apinto/CiscoASARuleAnalysis/README.md

 (10) - Check if rules (from file) already exists in the DB

-This Tool requires data that may be fetched via ssh (manual clean up is required) or provided offline.
+#This Tool requires data that may be fetched via ssh (manual clean up is required) or provided offline.
 Sample files are provided.

+# A Mysql DB is required